The Two Kinds of Causation

 The act of a third-party will break the chain of causation if it is unforeseeable: Home Office v Dorset Yacht AC 1004.

 Act of the Claimant

 A subsequent act of the claimant will break the chain of causation if it is very unreasonable: Sayers v Harlow Urban District Council 1 WLR 623.

 ‘Unforeseeable’ means improbable or beyond the types of risk which the defendant’s duty was supposed to guard against: Lamb v Camden LBC 2 All ER 408.

-The failure to stop someone or something from causing harm will not normally break causation.
+A third-party’s failure to stop the defendant’s breach from causing harm will not normally break causation.